mzakariyya/appAnalyzer/README.md

 ## Running Locally

-Before attempting to run the command, make sure that your have the latest version of [Node.js](http://nodejs.org/). run 'npm install' to download the required modules
+Before attempting to run the command, make sure that your have the latest version of [Node.js](http://nodejs.org/).
+Run 'npm install' to download the required modules

 You need to have the email and the name of the app inside a text file.
 An example is shown below.